timmytonga/autoconfigs/README.md

 These are similar to argparse.ArgumentParser's defaults.
 We set the `default` attribute to the default value in this case.

 ### Dynamic defaults
-NOTE: If user sets some flag explicitly, this default is overidden by the user's value.
+NOTE: The override ordering is always user_input > dynamic_defaults > standard_defaults.

 Dynamic defaults are defaults that are set depending on the value of another arg.
 For example, the default value for n_epochs might differ whether we are training on MNIST (50k examples) or The Pile (billions of tokens).